 We love living in the city, but sometimes you just gotta get away.
 And while there are plenty of nearby green spaces just waiting to be explored on day trips, we can’t say no to an overnight spent outdoors.

 When most people picture going camping, they envision loading a car up with gear.
 But not if you head to the Boston Harbor Islands.
 Instead of a car, you’ll be taking a ferry to your destination.
-There are four islands that allow tent camping: Grape, Bumpkin, Lovells, and Peddocks (which also has a few yurts–snug, round huts–for rent).
+There are four islands that allow tent camping: Grape, Bumpkin, Lovells, and Peddocks (which also has a few yurts for rent).
 Spending the night on the islands is a totally unique experience and watching the sunrise over the harbor is a sight you won’t soon forget.

 Head north of Boston for about 20 miles and you’ll find yourself at Harold Parker State Forest.
 This 3,000-acre outdoor-lovers playground has dozens of trails perfect for hiking, mountain biking, horseback riding, or even cross-country skiing.
 The forest is also dotted with ponds where you can swim, fish, or boat.
 When you’re worn out from all that activity, pitch a tent at one of Harold Parker’s many campsites.

 If you want to fall asleep listening to waves lapping at the shore, camping at Salisbury Beach State Park is for you.
-Salisbury Beach is one of the area’s most beloved beaches and it’s easy to see why, with its nearly four miles of sand facing the Atlantic Ocean.
-So bring your tent and towels for a weekend of camping that’s practically on the beach.
-So you won’t get sand in your sleeping bag, but you’ll have first dibs on a killer spot to soak up the sun the next day.
+Salisbury Beach is one of the area’s most beloved beaches and it’s easy to see why with its nearly four miles of sand facing the Atlantic Ocean.
+So, bring your tent and towels for a weekend of camping that’s practically on the beach.
+At this site, you won’t get sand in your sleeping bag, but you’ll have first dibs on a killer spot to soak up the sun the next day.